jaygala24/old-blog/_pages/presentations.md

 ---
 layout: page
 title: Presentations & Talks
-permalink: /talks/
+permalink: /presentations/
 ---

-This page lists the talks and paper reviews presented by me to audiences.
-Please note that the video recordings are not available for all the listed talks & presentations.
+This page lists a set of talks, seminars, and paper reviews presented by me to audiences (in reverse chronological order).

 ## MLC Collective